VasiliyMatr/ASM/T06HASH/readme.md

 ### Then I've checked profile info for last time:<br/>
 <img src="data/fourtProfile.png" width="1000" />

-As we can see, all slowest funcs are optimized now.<br/>
+As we can see, all the slowest funcs are optimized now.<br/>
 The only place, that can be optimized is that cycle:

 ```c++